freedomofpress/securedrop-workstation-ci/README.md

 3. Put a `config.json` and `sd-journalist.sec` (prepared earlier as part of installation instructions) in `/var/lib/sdci-ci-runner`.
 At this point, `sudo chown -R user.user /var/lib/sdci-ci-runner`

-4. Put `upload-file` in `/home/user/bin`.
+4. Put `upload-file` and `cancel.py` in `/home/user/bin`.
 Generate a PAT in Github with full `repo:` access and ensure that that PAT is in `upload-file`, so that the script can post git commit statuses back to Github.

 5. Put `sdci-repo-webhook.service` in `/etc/systemd/system/`.
 Configure a webhook 'secret' in this systemd file.
 Also adjust the `FLASK_RUN_HOST` to the IP of your sd-ssh machine's Tailscale IP.